-Existing literature reveals significant gaps in environmental disclosure reporting standards in Nigeria, particularly regarding alignment with global best practices.
+Existing literature reveals significant gaps in environmental disclosure reporting standards in Nigeria, particularly regarding aligning with global best practices.
 This has sparked research interest in corporate sustainability reporting.
-One critical gap this study addresses is the influence of CEO characteristics on sustainability reporting design, particularly in reducing information asymmetry related to corporate pollution (Hassan & Guo, 2017; Shahab, Ntim & Ullah 2020; Hassan, Goh & Rahman 2020; Cubilla-Montilla, Muñoz-Colomina, & Ortas, 2020; Romito & Vurro, 2020; Oware & Awunyo, 2021; Christensen, Morsing & Thyssen, 2021; Usman & Yahaya, 2023).
-While previous studies primarily focus on corporate characteristics such as firm size, performance, age, reputation, and industry membership as determinants of environmental disclosure, overlooking the potential impact of specific CEO characteristics.
-This study seeks to fill this gap by examining the roles of CEO experience, nationality, turnover, control, and financial expertise, moderated by auditor independence, in influencing environmental disclosure quality within Nigeria's oil and gas sector (Haniffa & Cooke, 2005; Brammer & Pavelin, 2006; Michelon & Parbonetti, 2012).
+One critical gap this study addresses is the influence of CEO characteristics on sustainability reporting design, particularly in reducing information asymmetry related to corporate pollution (Hassan & Guo, 2017; Shahab, Ntim & Ullah 2020; Romito & Vurro, 2020; Oware & Awunyo, 2021; Christensen, Morsing & Thyssen, 2021; Usman & Yahaya, 2023).
+Similarly, with previous studies primarily focusing on corporate characteristics such as firm size, performance, age, reputation, and industry membership as determinants of environmental disclosure, overlooking the potential impact of specific CEO characteristics.
+This study seeks to fill this gap by examining the roles of CEO characteristics (experience, nationality, turnover, control, and financial expertise controlled by auditor independence) in influencing environmental disclosure quality within Nigeria's oil and gas sector (Haniffa & Cooke, 2005; Brammer & Pavelin, 2006; Michelon & Parbonetti, 2012).

-More so, by focusing exclusively on listed oil and gas firms in Nigeria over the period 2013 to 2023, this study contribute to addressing the lack of a specific reporting index for environmental disclosures in the country's oil and gas sector through the investigation of the moderating effect of auditor's independence on CEO characteristics and environmental disclosure quality.
-To deliver in this regards, the study raises several questions, including whether CEO experience, nationality, turnover, control, and financial expertise significantly affect environmental disclosure quality, and how auditor independence moderates these relationships among listed oil and gas firms in Nigeria.
+More so, by focusing exclusively on listed oil and gas firms in Nigeria over the period 2013 to 2023, this study contribute to addressing the lack of industry specific reporting index for environmental disclosures in the country.
+In achieving this, the study raises several questions, including whether CEO experience, nationality, turnover, control, and financial expertise significantly affect environmental disclosure quality, and how auditor independence control this relationship.

 To guide this investigation, the following null hypotheses are stated: H01: CEO experience has no significant effect on environmental disclosure quality of listed oil and gas firms in Nigeria.
 H02: CEO nationality has no significant effect on environmental disclosure quality of listed oil and gas firms in Nigeria.
 H03: CEO turnover has no significant effect on environmental disclosure quality of listed oil and gas firms in Nigeria.
 H04: CEO control has no significant effect on environmental disclosure quality of listed oil and gas firms in Nigeria.
 H05: CEO financial expertise has no significant effect on environmental disclosure quality of listed oil and gas firms in Nigeria.
-H06: Auditor independence has no significant moderating effect on the relationship between CEO characteristics and environmental disclosure quality of listed oil and gas firms in Nigeria.
+H06: Auditor independence has no significant control on CEO characteristics and environmental disclosure quality of listed oil and gas firms in Nigeria.